piorus/MIT-6.5840-distributed-systems/README.md

 # MIT 6.5840 Distributed Systems

-This repository consist solutions of MIT 6.5840 laboratories.
+This repository consists of solutions for MIT 6.5840 Distributed Systems laboratories.

-I used it as a convinient tool to learn go from scratch, and it is a first major go code I ever written.
+I used it as a convenient way to learn Go from scratch.